gregraka/gregraka.github.io/qs_admins_addusers.md

 2. When prompted, enter your administrator username and password.

+3. Navigate to **User Management** page.

-3. Enter the new user’s sign in name and their initial password (cannot be "0").
+3. Enter the new user's login name and their initial password (cannot be "0").

 4. Optionally, assign Groups memberships